 Funny Moments managed to give me a couple of laughs.

 One Character speaks in fluent fart language or in this case, “flautist” to an alien who literally speaks in fart sounds.
 I have to give this an Extra Point for making me laugh so hard.

 Film Composer, James Newton Howard, (The Dark Knight Trilogy, The Hunger Games Trilogy) orchestrated the soundtrack.

-Tony Jay, (Judge Frollo from The Hunchback Of Norte Dame) voices The Narrator during The Opening Scene.
+The late Tony Jay (Judge Frollo from The Hunchback Of Norte Dame) voices The Narrator during The Opening Scene.

 The interactions between Jim & Silver, is one of the main highlights.
 Silver serves as a mentor to Jim.

 Character Development involving Silver.
 Without giving too much away, as the film progresses, he becomes closer to Jim.

 David Hyde Pierce’s character, Delbert Doppler, has got to be my favorite character as I consider him a scene stealer.
 I gotta love the part when he said, “Go Delbert, Go Delbert!”
 David ad-libbed the line, which wasn’t in the script.